-The mechanism that gives rise to the uplift and crustal thickening of the Central System is an ongoing discussion where

-- two main hypotheses are proposed.
-First, several studies (Cloetingh et al., 2002; de Bruijne and Andriessen, 2002; de 430 Vicente et al., 2007, de Vicente et al., 2018) have suggested lithospheric folding of Iberia to be the driving force.
+The mechanism that gives rise to the uplift and crustal thickening of the Central System is an ongoing discussion where two main hypotheses are proposed.
+First, several studies (Cloetingh et al., 2002; de Bruijne and Andriessen, 2002; de Vicente et al., 2007, de Vicente et al., 2018) have suggested lithospheric folding of Iberia to be the driving force.
 They base their hypothesis on gravity and analogue modelling, basin infill, and structural analysis of outcropping geology.
 They propose a model where the crust has buckled entirely, and deformation is represented in the upper crust by the formation of pop-ups that uplift the basement, while ductile deformation is present in the lower crust.
 The folding wavelength in continental Iberia is calculated to be between 150 to 250 km (Muñoz-Martín et al., 2010).
-The second 435 hypothesis proposes that a detachment level runs from the Betics to the S or the Pyrenees to the N (Quintana et al., 2015).
+The second hypothesis proposes that a detachment level runs from the Betics to the S or the Pyrenees to the N (Quintana et al., 2015).
 This solution would mean that a simple shear with a detachment at some crustal level would accommodate the shortening and provide the uplift of the Central System.
 Our reflectivity image provides insights that might shed some light on its structure.
-Despite the presence of a clear thickening under the Central System, which affects the upper crust, the lower crust is not much bulked but it seems tectonically imbricated below the Central System, thus defining and asymmetry.
-440 Furthermore, the wavelengths proposed for the lithospheric folding should be visible in our array length but contrarily, the thickening of the crust under the Central System seems to be the only remarkable curvature within the crust.
-The second hypothesis above discussed is mainly based on the idea that the Central System has a small crustal root.
-This - 445 - results, the crustal root is not as small as previously seen in other geophysical datasets, and at the deepest point it might define an offset of 6-7 km.
+Despite the presence of a clear thickening under the Central System, which affects the upper crust, the lower crust is not much bulked but it seems tectonically imbricated below the Central System.
+Furthermore, the wavelengths proposed for the lithospheric folding should be visible in our array length.
+Furthermore, the thickening of the crust under the Central System seems to be the only remarkable curvature within the crust.
+The second hypothesis is mainly based on the idea that the Central System has a small crustal root.
+This statement is based on the current geophysical knowledge of the area which includes gravity modelling (de Vicente et al., 2007), gravity inversion (Torne et al., 2015), and receiverfunction studies (Mancilla & Diaz, 2015).
+Considering our results, the crustal root is not as small as previously seen in other geophysical datasets, and at the deepest point it might define an offset of 6-7 km.
 We suggest that the crustal root should have formed during the Alpine orogeny by the compression of Africa in NW direction.
 Consequently, we infer underthrusting or stacking/imbrication of two layers of (lower) crust as the formation mechanism.
 This might have accommodated much the shortening produced during the compression.
-If the entire crust (and not just the lower crust) were imbricated, this hypothesis could further explain the statement is based on the current geophysical knowledge of the area which includes gravity modelling (de Vicente et al., 2007), gravity inversion (Torne et al., 2015), and receiver-function studies (Mancilla & Diaz, 2015).
-Considering our elevation difference between the Tajo and Duero Basins, as the latter is isostatically supported by a thicker crust and the former is underthrusting.
+If the entire crust (and not just the lower crust) were imbricated, this hypothesis could further explain the elevation difference between the Tajo and Duero Basins, as the latter is isostatically supported by a thicker crust and the former is underthrusting.